JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Hiding Kotlin declarations

-You can choose not to export Kotlin declaration to Objective-C and Swift with special annotations:
+If you don't want to export Kotlin declarations to Objc and Swift, use special annotations:

-* `@HiddenFromObjC` hides a Kotlin declaration from Objective-C and, consequently, Swift.
-The annotation instructs the Kotlin compiler not to export a function or property to Objective-C, making your Kotlin code more Objective-C/Swift-friendly.
+* `@HiddenFromObjC` hides a Kotlin declaration from Objective-C and Swift.
+The annotation disables a function or property export to Objective-C, making your Kotlin code more Objective-C/Swift-friendly.
-* @ShouldRefineInSwift` helps to replace a Kotlin declaration with a wrapper written in Swift.
-The annotation instructs the Kotlin compiler to mark a function or property as `swift_private` in the generated Objective-C API.
+* `@ShouldRefineInSwift` helps to replace a Kotlin declaration with a wrapper written in Swift.
+The annotation marks a function or property as `swift_private` in the generated Objective-C API.
 Such declarations get the `__` prefix, which makes them invisible from Swift.

-  You can still use these declarations in your Swift code to create a Swift-friendly API, but they won't be suggested in the Xcode autocomplete, for example.
+  You can still use these declarations in your Swift code to create a Swift-friendly API, but they won't be suggested in the Xcode autocomplete.

   For more information on refining Objective-C declarations in Swift, see the [official Apple documentation](https://developer.apple.com/documentation/swift/improving-objective-c-api-declarations-for-swift).